 Lemon for obesity

-People with obesity, overweight or excess of body fat, can benefit from the properties of lemon to help the liver eliminate the body's toxins during weight loss.
+People with obesity, overweight or excess of body fat, can benefit from the properties of lemon as a result of helping the liver eliminate the body’s toxics during weight loss.

-In addition, in these cases, it is always recommended to follow a diet to clean the liver for at least 1 month, which would include water with lemon.
-This will clean this organ and will help reduce cholesterol and triglycerides.
+In addition, in these cases it is always recommended to follow a diet to clean the liver for at least 1 month, which would include water with lemon.
+Debug this organ and help reduce cholesterol, triglycerides.

-We should not worry about the sugar in lemon, because, being a citrus, it has a low glycemic index, much lower than other sources high in sugars.
+We should not worry about the lemon sugar, because lemon, being a citrus, has a low glycemic index, much lower than other sources high in sugars.

 It may also be beneficial to add a piece of lemon to some stew, which, in addition to providing flavor, will add more bioflavonoids and fiber.

-Lemon for liver cirrhosis, and acute and chronic hepatitis
+Lemon for liver cirrhosis, acute and chronic hepatitis

 In the case of hepatic cirrhosis, acute or chronic hepatitis.
 In all these affections lemon is beneficial as a source of vitamin C, antioxidant flavonoids and as a digestive remedy (lemon infusion after meals).